-4.1 Tracking Your Grade
+3.1 Tracking Your Grade

-In my LMS, I keep several online grade books so you can see how your points are coming along.
-This lets you compare yourself with other students in the class (without seeing their names).
+I keep an online grade book so you can see how your points are coming along.
+It also lets you compare yourself with other students in the class (without seeing their names). https://dcquiz.byuh.edu/ is my personal Learning Management System.
+That is where I maintain my online grade book.